I never had body image issues as a kid. My body issues came after.

-I jumped into the hard core fitness bitch persona pretty quickly.
-I was given that title by some of my clients.
-Sadly, I wore it with a badge of honor and pride.
-I was a one woman show, don’t you know?
-I was a hard core bitch.
-Teaching multiple classes a day and participating in them as well.
-Coaching clients and doing their workouts along side them.
-Leading run groups and running with the participants.
-Doing my own training on the side.
+I became a personal trainer and I opened a fitness facility.
+Then it started.
+I was teaching multiple classes a day and participating in them as well.
+I was coaching clients and doing their workouts along side them.
+I was leading run groups and running with the participants.
+I was doing my own training on the side.

 “It’s so refreshing to see a facility owner that walks the walk”- I was told.